EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Install-roles-using-Windows-Admin-Center.md

 ## Task

-On CL1, use Windows Admin Center to install the the Certification Authority Web Enrollment role service on VN1-RCA.
+On CL1, use Windows Admin Center to install the Certification Authority Web Enrollment role service on VN1-RCA.

 ## Instructions